1. Overview

 - Description of the vulnerability and its potential impact

-- Step-by-step reproduction instructions
+- Step-by-step reproduction instructions using sandbox credentials

 - Proof of concept (screenshots, video, or code) if available